Cai318/finding_donors/README.md

 This will open the iPython Notebook software and project file in your browser.

 ### Data
-The modified census dataset ('census.csv') consists of approximately 32,000 data points, with each datapoint having 13 features.
+The modified census dataset (`census.csv`) consists of approximately 32,000 data points, with each datapoint having 13 features.
 This dataset is a modified version of the dataset published in the paper "Scaling Up the Accuracy of Naive-Bayes Classifiers: a Decision-Tree Hybrid", by Ron Kohavi.
 You may find this paper [online](https://www.aaai.org/Papers/KDD/1996/KDD96-033.pdf), with the original dataset hosted on [UCI](https://archive.ics.uci.edu/ml/datasets/Census+Income).

 ### Features
 - `age`: Age